rafen/resto/README.md

     $ ./manage.py runserver

-Visti test landing page by opening your browser at localhost:8000
+Visit the backend test landing page by opening your browser at localhost:8000

+### Frontend App for testing:
+In resto-ui folder you will find the frontend app to test the application.
+To install it and run it you need to:

+Enter to the folder:

+    $ cd resto-ui

+Install dependencies:

+    $ npm install
+    $ bower install

+You might need to upgrade your compass gem.
+In that case run:

+    $ sudo gem install compass --pre

+Then run the app with grunt:

+    $ grunt serve

+Note: you need to have the Django App running on a different terminal to see the Front-end app working.

 ## Import Restaurants into the system
 Factual.com is used to get the restaurant information.